fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * Are developers able to change code of smart-contract in TON?
 * How one smart-contract communicate with another smart-contracts?
 * What does "Smart contract in isolation" mean?
 And what benefits it has?
+* What is the difference between messages and transactions in TON?